Clayell/TargetInterceptPlanner/README.md

 * Kerbal Alarm Clock (the "Add Alarm" button uses KAC by default if installed)

 #### Compatible with:
-* Principia (specifically, the changing inclination of the target's orbit due to Principia)
+* Principia (although not perfectly accurate due to n-body stuff)
 * Any celestial body from any solar system (including satellites of moons, and technically even from the Surface of the Sun/Kerbol?)

 ## Authors